-Toolbar Options:
+Toolbar Options

-Toolbar Button Action ₩ Quick access to the Analyzer core windows such as Call Stack or Local Variables, plus the power features: Profiling • Recording • Testpoints • Simulation Create and edit a new Analyzer Script for the selected Package, under either Linux or Windows TM .
-S Export Scripts. - Export one or more Analyzer Scripts to an XML file, which can be used to import the scripts into another model.
-The 'Execution Analyzer: Export' dialog displays from which you select the script or scripts to export, followed by a prompt for the target file name and location. and the second Import Scripts. • Import one or more Analyzer Scripts into the current model from a previously exported XML file.
+Toolbar Button Action ¥ Quick access to the Analyzer core windows such as Call Stack or Local Variables, plus the power features: Profiling Recording Testpoints Simulation Create and edit a new Analyzer Script for the selected Package, under either Linux or Windows TM .
+Export Scripts.
+Export one or more Analyzer Scripts to an XML file, which can be used to import the scripts into another model.
+The 'Execution Analyzer: Export' dialog displays from which you select the script or scripts to export, followed by a prompt for the target file name and location. e Import Scripts.
+Import one or more Analyzer Scripts into the current model from a previously exported XML file.
 The 'Find Package' dialog displays, on which you select the Package into which to import the scripts, followed by a prompt for the source filename and location.
 Execute the 'Build' command of the active script.
-Cancel the 'Build' command currently in progress.

-Execute the 'Run' command of the active script.
-Execute the 'Test' command of the active script. ∱ ::: Execute the 'Deploy' command of the active script. @ Display the Help topic for this window.
+Cancel the 'Build' command currently in progress. Ŕ Execute the 'Run' command of the active script. ×1 Execute the 'Test' command of the active script. ħ Execute the 'Deploy' command of the active script.
+6 Display the Help topic for this window.

-Context Menu Options:
+Context Menu Options